web3privacy/web3privacy/Pagency/Readme.md

 ## Challenge
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/Pagency/img/Challenge%20title.png?raw=true)

-- _What are the main barriers on your way?_
+-_ What are the main barriers on your way?_
 - _How do they compromise the person, you, industry?_

 **Write down a list of challenges that stand between humans & your idea.**